 - Leather suit: Separate jacket and pants are acceptable only if they zip together 270 degrees or more to make one piece of clothing.
 No textile suits.
 No exposed skin. - Medical form: Must be complete, signed, witnessed and dated in the calendar year of the Event, and securely located in a pocket inside the leather suit.
-It is not permissible to ride on track without a Medical Form (see E-1, E-12). - Leather gloves: Must have wrist retention strap and substantially overlap suit arms. - Spine protector: Must be full-torso length impact resistant material.
-Compliance with CE EN1621-2 Level 2 highly recommended. - Leather boots: Must substantially overlap suit legs (inside or outside) and have a secure closure (no slip-ons). - Helmet: Must be full-face (no flip-ups) and certified by the manufacturer, with sticker affixed, to meet SNELL 2010 or newer Snell standard, BSI 6658-A or ECE 22-05.
+It is not permissible to ride on track without a Medical Form (see E-1, E-12). - Leather gloves: Must have 2 retention devices (one strap at base of hand, one device substantially overlapping suit arms, typical of "full gauntlet" style gloves) - Spine protector: Must be full-torso length impact resistant material.
+Compliance with CE EN1621-2 Level 2 highly recommended. - Leather boots: Must substantially overlap suit legs (inside or outside) and have a secure closure (no slip-ons). - Helmet: Must be a full-face helmet (no flip-ups), certified by the manufacturer with sticker affixed stating that the helmet meets one of the following testing standards: SNELL 2015 or newer, BSI 6658-A, ECE 22-05, or FRHPhe.
 No significant scratches or evidence of impact allowed.
 No electronics of any sort allowed within or on the helmet (examples: cameras, heads-up displays, audio devices).
-Note: Snell 2015 or newer required in 2021.